vrnaik/docker/README.md

 ```sh
 docker run -p 8080:80 nginx
 ```
-> -here with `-p 8080:80` we have opened port 8080 of the system and mapped it with container's port 80.
+> -here with `-p 8080:80` we have opened port 8080 of the system and mapped it with container's port 80. <br />
->
-> -all request to port 8080 is forwarded to port 80 of the container.
+> -all request to port 8080 is forwarded to port 80 of the container.<br />
->
-> -now localhost:8080 will work
+> -now localhost:8080 will work. <br />
 ---
 ```sh
 docker run -p 8080:80 -v /Users/vikasnaikmacbkpro/CodeWorkspace/Nginx:/usr/share/nginx/html nginx